ModderHangout/ESP32S3-Gamepad/README.md

 > **When using the controller as a gamepad, connect the USB cable to the Native USB/OTG port.**
 >
-> Use the **USB-to-UART** port when flashing firmware or using the serial monitor (if required by your development board).
+> Use the **USB-to-UART** port when flashing firmware or using the serial monitor (if required by your development

-## ⚠️ Critical Hardware Step

-- Before plugging the controller into your PC, make sure to **physically short or solder bridge the two USB-OTG pads** on the back of your ESP32-S3 development board.
-If these pads are left open, the native USB port will remain isolated and won't send button presses to your computer.

 ---

 ## 📃 Commands To Copy